Published: 3rd December 2019, last updated: 14th September 2023

 HAMISH – You don’t get much more Scottish than Hamish.
 A classic name option still going strong today, this charming pick is the Scots version of James.
 Hamish means supplanter and Highlander.

 KENNETH – Also known as Kenny or Ken.
-The first King of Scotland, this means “born of fire, handsome”.
+The first King of Scotland, means “born of fire, handsome”.

 PADEN – The boys name Paden originated in Scotland and translates to ‘royal’.
 A very cool boys name, this one is the perfect pick for parents wanting a super original name, but still with Scottish ties.